Oregon vs. UCLA Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 Oregon Performance Insights

-- The Ducks outscore opponents by 8.1 points per game (scoring 79.3 points per game to rank 83rd in college basketball while allowing 71.2 per contest to rank 191st in college basketball) and have a +97 scoring differential overall.
+- The Ducks average 79.3 points per game (81st in college basketball) while allowing 71.2 per outing (189th in college basketball).
+They have a +97 scoring differential overall and outscore opponents by 8.1 points per game.

-- Oregon wins the rebound battle by 2.3 boards on average.
-It collects 36.6 rebounds per game, which ranks 188th in college basketball, while its opponents pull down 34.3 per outing.
+- The 36.6 rebounds per game Oregon averages rank 185th in college basketball, and are 2.3 more than the 34.3 its opponents record per contest.

-- Oregon knocks down 7.5 three-pointers per game (183rd in college basketball), while its opponents have made 6.9 on average.
+- Oregon makes 7.5 three-pointers per game (185th in college basketball) compared to its opponents' 6.9.
+It shoots 34.7% from deep while its opponents hit 34.2% from long range.

-- Oregon has had fewer turnovers than its opponents this season, committing 10.6 per game (83rd in college basketball action) while forcing 13.2 (100th in college basketball).
+- Oregon has won the turnover battle on average this season, committing 10.6 per game (84th in college basketball action) while forcing 13.2 (97th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.